kriswiner/VL53L5CX/README.md

 Some examples for the ST's VL53L5CX 8 x 8 pixel ranging camera using Simon Levy's Arduino [library](https://github.com/simondlevy/VL53L5) and Seth Bonn's multi-byte I2C read and write functions.

-Example 2 shows how to use the interrupt for data ready as well as allowing some basic parameters to be set like data rate and pixel array size, etc.
+Example shows how to use the interrupt for data ready as well as allowing some basic parameters to be set like data rate and pixel array size, etc. This sketch combines several of the examples in ST's API.

 I am using this [VL53L5CX](https://www.tindie.com/products/onehorse/vl53l5cx-ranging-camera/) breakout board with the [Ladybug](https://www.tindie.com/products/tleracorp/ladybug-stm32l432-development-board/) STM32L432 development board.